-As part of our precautions regarding the coronavirus (COVID-19) and in compliance with current orders from applicable government entities to shelter in place, the Annual Meeting of Stockholders of Qualys, Inc., a Delaware corporation, will be held solely by means of remote communication on Wednesday, June 10, 2020, at 11:00 a.m.
+As part of our continuing precautions regarding the coronavirus (COVID-19), the 2021 Annual Meeting of Stockholders of Qualys, Inc., a Delaware corporation, will be held solely by means of remote communication on Wednesday, June 9, 2021, at 11:00 a.m.
 Pacific Daylight Time.

-Stockholders may participate in the meeting only by logging in at: www.virtualshareholdermeeting.com/QLYS2020
+Stockholders may participate in the meeting only by logging in at: www.virtualshareholdermeeting.com/QLYS2021